top of page

 You find yourself shifting into a survival response - typically of fight, flight, or freeze.

 This is why even a simple disagreement can feel like an attack.
-You become flooded by all the hormones, triggered by your core wounds getting poked, and when you’re flooded, you lose access to the part of your brain that could de-escalate the moment.
+You become overwhelmed by a wave of stress, triggered by your hidden blocks getting poked, and when you're overwhelmed, you lose access to the part of your mind that could de-escalate the moment.

 This means that unless you work at the source of the trigger, this will keep happening.

-Which is why you can do couples counseling and learn all the communication tools in the world, and STILL struggle with this - you have to target the root cause.
+Which is why you can learn all the communication tools in the world, and STILL struggle with this - you have to address what's actually driving it.

-Now, when your partner is activated, they’re often seeking a reaction.
-Think of it like a kid, they’re upset and angry, feel flooded by emotion, and they want attention, right?
+Now, when your partner is activated, they're often seeking a reaction.
+Think of it like a kid, they're upset and angry, feel overwhelmed by emotion, and they want attention, right?

 This is because they yearn to feel seen.
 It's a primal human need of theirs - and likely yours, too.